 Schedule your F1 visa interview

 After filing the DS-160 form and paying the fees, you will need to schedule your interview.
-The interview is a mandatory step before you get your visa.
-Try to schedule it as early as possible, since there might be delays due to the heavy workload of the U.S Embassy.
+The F1 Visa interview is a mandatory step before you get your F1 student visa.
+Try to schedule it as early as possible, since there might be delays due to the heavy workload of the US Embassy.
 When you schedule it, you will receive an interview appointment letter which you will need later on in the application process.

 Submit the file with the required documents

-Before you go to attend your interview, you should prepare a file with documents, which includes the following:
+Before you go to attend your interview, you should prepare your file with the F1 visa required documents.